Employment Checks Contract

 NSW Procurement manages the head agreement for the employment checks contract.

 Step 1.
-Approach suppliers for pricing
+Approach NSW Procurement

 Step 2.
 Choose your supplier

-If your agency doesn’t have a preferred supplier, select the one that you believe best meets your needs based on costs, inclusions, and timeline.
+If your agency doesn’t have a supplier, select the one that you believe best meets your needs based on costs, inclusions, and timeline.

 Step 3.
-Sign and return your contract documents
+Sign and return contract documents

 NSW Procurement manages the head agreement for this contract, but you'll need to establish a contract for the specific work you're asking your supplier to do.